levythu/Gurgling/README.md

 ##### **`IMidware`**
 An interface which implement `Midware` function as `.Handler()`.
-Since Router also implement the function, Router is a special IMidware.
-It will never pass request to the next.
+Since `Router` also implement the function, `Router` is a special IMidware, which never passes request to the next.

 ```go
 var anotherRouter=ARouter()